Skip to content

 • Correctly distinguished between and demonstrated the behavior of hard links and symbolic links.

-• Verified disk usage and identified the filesystem type and mount options for specific directories.
+• Verified disk usage, inode usage, filesystem type, and mount options for specific directories.

-• Explained the critical role of /var and /etc in system operations and Kubernetes.
+• Explained the critical role of /var, /etc, /var/lib/kubelet, and /var/log/containers in Linux and Kubernetes operations.